jmswrnr/spotilocal/README.md

 - **Empty content files when paused** - Update cover art to transparent image, and empty text file contents when you pause Spotify.
 - **Small / Medium / Large cover art image** - Specify which resolutions of the cover art image you want to save.
 - **Save JSON file** - Save player state to JSON file.
-- **Save track history** - Saves a history of tracks you listen to in JSON, CSV, and Text.
+- **Save track history** - Saves a history of tracks you listen to in JSON, CSV, and text file.

 > [!NOTE]
 > The JSON state and track history files will never be emptied on pause.

+> [!IMPORTANT]
+> Deleting the track history JSON file will result in data loss.
+It will also delete the CSV and text file contents.

 #### Web Widget
 - **Enable web widget** - Activates the Web Widget and WebSocket API.